 Tell us about your role at Champion Fiberglass.

-I serve as National Sales Manager responsible for managing territories and representation in the central U.S. and Canada.
+I serve as VP of Sales & Marketing responsible for managing territories and representation in the central U.S. and Canada.

 How many years have you been with Champion Fiberglass?
 Tell us about your background.